-- Basic idea: more than one instruction completion per cycle

-- Aimed at speeding up scalar processing

-- use multiple pipelines and not more phases
+- Basic idea: more than one instruction completion per cycle - · Aimed at speeding up scalar processing - use many pipelines and not just more pipeline phases

-- Many instructions in execution phase simultaneously - need parallelism also in earlier & later phases - Multiple pipelines

-- question: when can instruction be executed?

-- Fetch many instructions at the same time

-- memory access must not be bottleneck
+- Many instructions in execution phase simultaneously - need parallelism also in earlier & later phases - may not execute (completely) in given o Fig. 13.1 - Multiple pipelines - question: when can instruction be executed? - Fetch many instructions at the same time - memory access must not be bottleneck

 Why couldn't we execute this instruction right now?
-(3)
+(4)